RajaBabu15/ecommerce/Problem-Setup/problem.md

 1. Adding the spring boot security to the App.
 2. Temporarily put a endpoint security bypass in.
 3. Provide an endpoint for users to login and receive a JWT.

+# REQUEST_AUTHENTICATION

+1. Authenticate requests using the JWT token from the login process.
+2. Test that the user is being authenticated or not.